MariusAlonso/Irradiance-forecast-using-Fish-Eye-images/README.md

 ## Acknowledgements

 I would like to thank Youri Tchouboukoff, who provided me with a segmenter code he developed back during winter 2020-2021.
-It has proved well on the dataset I used, and served for me as a starting point and guideline for my own segmenter (a much less robust version, simpler and tailored to the goals of my predictor)
+It has proved well on the dataset I used, and served for me as a starting point and guideline for my own segmenter (a much less robust version, simpler and tailored to the goals of my predictor).